The Jackbox Party Pack: The Jackbox Party Pack 4 (2017)

 The Jackbox Party Pack 4 was released during the week of October 17, 2017, for Microsoft Windows, macOS, PlayStation 4, Xbox One, Nintendo Switch, various Android devices, and Apple TV.
-A version for Xfinity's X1 set-top box was available in January 2018.
+A version for Xfinity's X1 set-top box was released in January 2018.

-Fibbage 3 is for 2–8 players and is the third game in the Fibbage series.
+Fibbage 3 is for 2 to 8 players and is the third game in the Fibbage series.
 The game includes new interactivity with the audience by letting them add their own lies to the selection and new "Final Fibbage" facts with two missing words or phrases instead of one.
 A new separate game mode called Fibbage: Enough About You replaces the game's traditional questions with questions relating to the players, the answers to which they write beforehand.

-Survive the Internet is for 3–8 players and is a game of user-generated content that takes place on a fictional version of the Internet.
+Survive the Internet is for 3 to 8 players and is a game of user-generated content that takes place on a fictional version of the Internet.
 In each round, each player receives a question that asks their opinion on a topic.
-Their answer is taken out of context and sent to another player, who is then told to determine what the reply was in response to as if they were on a specific site such as social media, forums, jobs and news, attempting to twist the reply as best they can to make the first player look bad.
+Their answer is taken out of context and sent to another player, who is then told to determine what the reply was in response to as if they were on a specific site, attempting to twist the reply as best they can to make the first player look bad.
 All players and the audience are then presented with the pairs of original replies and the guessed topic, and vote on which pairing is the most ridiculous.
 Votes award a large number of points for the player that twisted the reply and a smaller number of points for the first player that provided the reply.
 The player with the most points after four rounds wins, having "survived the Internet".

-Monster Seeking Monster is for 3–7 players and has a horror theme where each player is a disguised monster attempting to date other players.
-In each of the six rounds, players start by sending up to four messages to other players; the non-playable monster, the robot, if the audience is turned off for 3–4 player games, generates messages right after a player texts to it, the audience, if turned on and participating, uses mad lib-style prompts to select phrases to send.
+Monster Seeking Monster is for 3 to 7 players and has a horror theme where each player is a disguised monster attempting to date other players.
+In each round, players start by sending up to four messages to other players; the non-playable monster, the robot, if the audience is turned off for 3–4 player games, generates messages right after a player texts to it; the audience, if turned on and participating, uses mad lib-style prompts to select phrases to send.
 Following this, each player selects one other player they would date based on those replies.
 If two players selected each other, they both earn a heart.
+If at least one player does not pick anyone else, they lose a heart.
 Additional scoring bonuses and effects due to the hidden monster powers are also accounted for.
 From the end of the second round on, the monster form of the leading player whose monster form is yet unknown, is revealed to all.
-The player with the most hearts at the end wins, unless other special conditions are met relating to the player's monster.
+The player with the most hearts after six rounds wins, unless other special conditions are met relating to the player's monster.